 Here, you can see the particular ring shape we got just before polishing it.

 Our African V ring

-Zoom on our ring, that is available here in our boutique here under
+Close look on our ring, that is available here in our boutique here under

-For further :
+For more information :